TACC-Cloud/tacc-cloud-docs/docs/resources/partnerships.rst

 Partnerships
 ============

-**Click on any of the links below to learn more about our partnerships.**
+The TACC Cloud team works with companies, nonprofits, government agencies and other organizations to help achieve research goals surrounding cloud technology.
+Click on any of the links below to learn more about our partners.

 `3dem - NeuroNex <https://3dem.org/>`_ (https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=505281)